 Rice Pudding on the hob or stove top is super easy and lovely and creamy.
 Enjoy it hot or cold, as a snack or as a warm pudding on cold days.
 A homemade rice pudding is also very cheap when compared to ready made shop varieties.
 It also means less packaging.
 And if you need another reason, it contains a lot less sugar.
-I often make up a batch of this as it keeps well in the fridge for 4 - 5 days and use it in packed lunches.
+I often make up a batch of this as it keeps well in the fridge for 4 - 5 days.

 The basic recipe for stove top rice pudding is straightforward.
 All you need is pudding rice, milk, and a little butter and sugar.
 After that, you can add lots of different toppings or flavours, or just enjoy it plain.